 - Sports Injuries - Can vary in nature and severity, with the more severe back injuries resulting from sports like horse riding, rugby, skiing, and motorsports.

 - Medical Negligence - Caused by sub-standard medical care.

 Effects of Back and Spinal Injuries

-Any type of back injury is likely to render a person immobile for some time.
-Fortunately, rest and immobilising the back is the best route to recovery with many minor and moderate back injuries, although this can often take a considerable length of time.
+For any type of back injury, likely to render a person immobile for some time, fortunately, resting the back is the best route to recovery with many minor and moderate back injuries, although this can often take a considerable length of time.
 With more serious injuries, where the spinal cord has also been damaged or even severed a person may suffer permanent complications such as paralysis and impairment of some bodily functions.

 Other effects could include:

 - Psychological issues such as depression

 - Loss of independence